lil-lab/nccg/README.md

  - **Run the worker instances**

    Launch some x number of instances (say 20) using the same public AMI.
       Paste the code below to run when the instance launch.
+It is a good idea to use spot instances for running workers.

    ```#!/bin/bash
    cd /home/ubuntu/nccg/nn-amr-dev/